 In the garage itself, you’ve got walls and even your ceiling that can be altered to use as storage — all while still allowing you to use your garage for its originally intended purpose, parking your car!

 Areas that already have equipment in them can still be used for storage — put shelves and storage containers above your washer and dryer and under your sinks for your growing prepper supply without filling your house from floor to ceiling.

-You can even store supplies, cash and important papers in plain sight, if you’re clever with how you store them.
+You can even store supplies, cash, and important papers in plain sight if you’re clever with how you store them.

 Don’t Forget Your Bug-Out Bag

 Having a supply of food and water at home is great, but if you’re not able to stay in your home, you might not be able to take all of it with you.
 Creating a bug-out kit can give you a few days of supplies if you have to pick up and bug out.
-It should contain everything you’ve collected in your prepping — food, water, medical supplies, communication equipment — in addition to cash, important papers and anything else you can’t bear to leave behind.
+It should contain everything you’ve collected in your prepping — food, water, medical supplies, communication equipment — in addition to cash, important papers, and anything else you can’t bear to leave behind.

-Again you should have at least 72 hours of food and water for each person in your party.
+Again you should have at least 72 hours of food and water for each person at your party.
 If carrying that much water is restrictive due to the weight, include water sterilization tablets or filter straws to protect you from any water contaminants in the water supply or in any natural water that you might find.